Vandivier/afterecon/content/2018-02-28-results-from-a-survey-about-education.md

 ---
-title: Results from a Survey About Education
+title: "Results from a Survey About Education"
 date: 2018-02-28 02:34:59
 author: John Vandivier
 ---